rich-junwang/rich-junwang.github.io/content/posts/tech/ml/loss/loss_reduction.md

 We need to do all token level averaging in a mini batch.
 This is discussed in Ref [1].

+If token in a batch is homogenous, like a pretraining data batch where each token loss should have equal weights, when we shouldn't do averaging before summation like in [2].
+If training is sample specific, like SFT training where the whole short sample should be equally weighted comparing to long sample, then we can first average, then do summation.

 ## Reference
 1. DAPO: An Open-Source LLM Reinforcement Learning System at Scale